 Probability distributions are functions that describe the likelihood of obtaining the possible values that a random variable can assume.
 To learn more about them, read my post Understanding Probability Distributions.

 At a basic level, binary data allow you to calculate proportions and percentages easily.
 What is the proportion of items that pass the inspection?
 What percentage of customers make a purchase?
 Additionally, you can use hypothesis tests with binary data to assess the statistical significance of the difference between group proportions.
 For example, I have used the 2 Proportions test to evaluate the effectiveness of flu shots.
 In that case, the binary outcomes for the human subjects are either “infected” or “not infected” with the flu.

-However, you can also use binary data to model probabilities and the frequency of occurrences.
+However, you can also use binary data and their probability distributions to model probabilities and the frequency of occurrences.
 For example: